 This involves changing how the dog perceive pre-departure cues (e.g. picking up car keys) and re-teaching the dog that the ‘routine’ no longer predicts departure.
 This helps to prevent anxiety escalation and is accomplished through habituation, counter-conditioning and desensitisation which are explained below.

 Habituation is a decrease in response as a consequence of repeated exposure to a stimulus.
 The goal is to disassociate the pre-departure cues from the actual departure.
-Examples include picking up keys, putting on shoes, packing a briefcase, etc. Using the picking up keys as an example, through habituation, the owner picks up the keys, the dog alerts, becomes anxious and comes to the owner; the owner ignores the dog and goes about their routine; the owner does not leave the house.
-Consequently, the dog learns that the keys mean nothing.
+Examples include picking up keys, putting on shoes, packing a briefcase, etc. Using the picking up keys as an example, through habituation, the owner picks up the keys, the dog becomes alert and anxious and comes to the owner; the owner ignores the dog and goes about their routine; the owner does not leave the house.
+Consequently, the dog learns that picking up the keys does not mean anything.
 This is done with all of the pre-departure cues so that they no longer predict departure, which no longer leads to an anxious response, and become less important to the dog and easier to ignore.

 Counterconditioning means to re-teach the pet to have a pleasant feeling and reaction toward something that they previously feared or disliked.
 It changes an animal’s anxious reaction to something to a relaxed reaction instead.
 It’s done by associating the sight or presence of a feared or disliked person, animal, place, object or situation with something good, that the dog likes.
 Over time, the dog learns that whatever they are anxious about actually predicts good things for them.

 For dogs with anxiety when separated from their owner, counterconditioning focuses on developing an association between being alone and good things, like tasty food.
 To develop this kind of association, every time the owner leaves the house, they can offer their dog a kong type of toy stuffed with food that will take them at least 20 to 30 minutes to consume.
-Remove these special toys as soon as you return home so that your dog only has access to them and the high-value foods inside when he’s by himself.
-You can feed your dog all of his daily meals in special toys.
-For example, you can give your dog his breakfast and some tasty treats in a kong type of toy every morning before going to work.
-Note that this approach helps in mild cases of anxiety because highly anxious dogs often won’t eat when their owners aren’t home.
+As soon as the owner returns home they remove these special toys so that the dog only has access to them and the high-value foods inside when he/she is alone.
+The dog can be fed all of his/her daily meals in special toys.
+For example, the dog can be fed his/her breakfast and some tasty treats in a kong type of toy every morning before the owner goes to work.
+Note that this approach usually only helps in mild cases of anxiety because highly anxious dogs often won’t eat when their owners aren’t home.

-Provide things for your dog ‘to do’.
+The dog should be provided with things ‘to do’.
 Providing lots of physical and mental stimulation is a vital part of managing anxiety.
-Exercising your dog’s mind and body can greatly enrich their life, decrease anxiety and provide them with plenty of opportunities to engage in normal dog behaviours.
-Additionally, a physically and mentally tired dog doesn’t have much excess energy to expend when he’s left alone.
-To keep your dog busy and happy, try the following suggestions:
+Exercising the dog’s mind and body can greatly enrich their life, decrease anxiety and provide them with plenty of opportunities to engage in normal dog behaviours.
+Additionally, a physically and mentally tired dog doesn’t have much excess energy to expend when he/she is left alone.

 - Give your dog physical exercise every day.
 Try to exercise your dog before you have to leave (e g. long morning walk before you set off for work).
-If you have access to a safe and secure dog park – allow your dog to run around off-lead to expend energy.
-This should help him relax and rest while you’re gone.
+If you have access to a safe and secure dog park – allow your dog to run around off-leash to expend energy.
+This should help him/her relax and rest while you’re gone.